-You deplaned, grabbed your bags, hailed a cab and soon were bumping along the Long Island Expressway, one pair of headlights hazed beneath streetlights you'd looked down on only minutes before.
+You deplaned, grabbed your bags, hailed a cab and soon lurched along the Long Island Expressway, part of those headlights hazed beneath streetlights you’d looked down on only minutes before.
 The meter clicked past $30.00, the skyline of Manhattan rose behind the gravestones of the vast cemetery, a bridge and a toll and you were back in the Hive.

 An old friend with little use for it describes the Hive as, “Hell with good restaurants.”

 By the time I left the Hive, whatever had once bound me to it had long since frayed away.
-The upward pace of a "career" seemed more and more like a pointless marathon, a mere job.
-Long days spent striving to "exceed corporate goals" came to resemble a game of pick-up-sticks played with cows.
-Efforts to save an enterprise that one didn't own came down to admitting that the enterprise had no intrinsic worth other than maintaining the vulgar lifestyle of an aging monomaniac who could no longer reason his way through two and two to four.
-It all combined into a vast cloud of wind-spun detritus that obscured the plain and simple fact that while government employees were working 24 hours a day printing more money, nobody anywhere was printing more time.
+The upward pace of a “career” seemed more and more like a pointless marathon, a mere job.
+Long days spent striving to “exceed corporate goals” came to resemble a game of pick-up-sticks played with cows.
+Efforts to save an enterprise that one didn’t own came down to admitting that the enterprise had no intrinsic worth other than maintaining the vulgar lifestyle of an aging monomaniac who could no longer reason his way through two and two to four.
+Add to that the compulsion to continue connections with past friends and present family that only seemed to use and never to give, and it all combined into a vast fog of disappointment that obscured the plain and simple fact that while government employees were working 24 hours a day printing more money, nobody anywhere was printing more time.

-Jack Kerouac, Bard of the Road, wrote "Man, you gotta go."
-Then he went home, lived with his mother again, and died a drunk.
-Not my road.
+Yes, as Jack Kerouac, Bard of the Road, wrote “Man, you gotta go.”
+Then he went home.

 Okay.
 Fair enough.
 But go where?
 Here?
 Maybe.
 But where, exactly, is “here?”